seanwevans/bareutils/README.md

 # 🧱 bareutils

-A reimplementation of `coreutils` in x86_64 assembly using direct syscalls only — no libc or dependencies.
+A reimplementation of some core utilities in x86_64 assembly using direct syscalls only — no libc or dependencies.

 ## 🛠 Build Instructions